 - In a dutch oven, pour your vegetable oil in.
 I only had about 2-3" of oil.
 Bring it up to 350 degrees.

 - Place the donuts in batches into the oil.
 If you add too many donuts at once, it will drop the temperature of the oil too much and your donuts will be a greasy mess.

 - Once the bottom of the donut gets a golden brown color, use a spider or metal spatula and roll the donut to the other side.

 - When the other side has turned a golden brown, place them on a sheet pan layered with paper towels.
 This will absorb the oil.

-- Repeat the frying until all the donuts are golden brown and deep friend.
+- Repeat the frying until all the donuts are golden brown and deep fried

 - Dip them in the glaze and sprinkle the topping on them.
 That's it!

-- In a medium bowl, add in 1 cup of powdered sugar, maple extract, and 2 T. milk.
+- In a medium bowl, add in 1 cup of powdered sugar, maple extract, and 2 tablespoons of milk.

 - Whisk until combined.

 - Add the rest of the powdered sugar and whisk.
 If the glaze is too thick, add another tablespoon of milk.